-Each class earns Class Competition points for each scheduled day which fosters healthy competition between 6th, 7th, and 8th grades for that highly coveted trip to Raging Waters.
+Each class earns Class Competition points for each scheduled day which fosters healthy competition between 6th, 7th, and 8th grades for that highly coveted trip to an amusement park.
 Students can sign-up for different sports opportunities with their PE teachers.